Long-Term Compounding, Not Short-Term Trading

 Tell me about your goals

-A short questionnaire covers your timeline, risk tolerance, and what you're investing for.
-I might have a few follow-up questions first.
+A short questionnaire covers your timeline, how much loss you can handle, and what you're investing for.
+I'll likely have a few follow-up questions first.

 I match you to a portfolio